-As long as you have a parking mode dash cam feature and it has constant power, the parking mode should activate after a few minutes of inactivity.
+As long as you have a parking mode dash cam feature and it has constant power, the feature should activate after a few minutes of inactivity.
 This means if you are parked and not moving the dash cam will automatically enter parking mode.

 How to hardwire a dash cam with parking mode?

 Dash cams will have either its specific hardwire kit or an universal hardwire kit you can use.
 This will allow you to connect your dash cam to the car’s battery power through the fuse box.
 There are two different types of fuses, one that supplies power when the car is turned on like a radio, or one that is constantly on.

 For parking mode you’ll want to use the fuse that has constant power.
 Your car manual should tell you which fuse to use or you can check the fuse’s power with a multimeter.

 There are a couple ways you can get around using the car’s fuse box or crimping any wires.
 I get it, you want a fast and easy solution to protect your vehicle at all times.